ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 <a href="http://www.youtube.com/watch?v=LgwdZGWZvXk"><img src="https://user-images.githubusercontent.com/12700187/41001435-2893f04e-6911-11e8-82eb-f9d0df9ebdca.png" width="448"></a>

 ++ WhiteIsland is a working Unity project you can use to build your own app with positional tracking enabled.
-You can simply import it to Unity 2018.1.0 or higher.

 ++ WhiteIsland.apk is an optimised positional tracking scene which should run smoothly on all devices even the S7.
 See option 1 on how to install.
-Use the controller touchped to fly forward.
-(Will contain the latest updates, Head tracking should be even smoother since latest update)
+Use the controller touchped to fly forward and the trigger button to enable/disable real world boundary visualisation.
+(Will contain the latest updates)

-++ WhiteRoomShootingColours.apk is the game you can see in the video.
-(It will not be updated any longer)

 ++ HelloARCore.apk is a small non GearVR app which can help you understand the scanning process of the ARCore app.
 This apk doesn't need to be signed because it isn`t a GearVR app, but the ARCore app must be installed.
 ARCore v1.0.0 can scan horizontal plains (floor/ceiling) and highly textured vertical plaines (posters/bookshelf).

 You have three options to get positional tracking to run on your phone and GearVR.
 I listed them in order of ease of use.
 For all options you have to download and install the ARCore app via the Play Store. https://play.google.com/store/apps/details?id=com.google.ar.core.